MixinNetwork/mixin/README.md

 ## Local Test Net

-This will setup a minimum local test net, with all nodes in a single device.
+This will set up a minimum local test net, with all nodes in a single device.

 ```
 $ mixin setuptestnet